“And then the knowledge comes to me that I have space within me for a second, timeless, larger life.

 Providing in-person and virtual sessions.

-As a psychotherapist my orientation is person-centred, analytic, pragmatic and creative, supporting people in their individuation process through embodied and lived reality.
+As a psychotherapist my orientation is person-centred, analytic, pragmatic and creative, supporting people in their individuation process through becoming more embodied and in their lived experiences.

 My home office in Old North, is a comfortable space, with the hope of making you feel welcome.